Loevik737/dataDig/README.md

 # dataDig
-Repo for all the exercises in Computers and Digital tecnique.
+Repo for exercises in Computers and Digital tecnique.